VetoProjects/AudioPython/README.md

 This work is potentially never-ending.
 DSPs, Sound Effects, Instruments, all of them can be produced in AudioPython and a few of them will be.

-I personally am engaged in a flanger, a delay, a reverb and chorus, because based on that, a few more instruments are possible.
+I personally am engaged in a reverb, a ringbuffer and pink noise.

 Also, many of the functions are basically untested and need to be tested.
 Sadly, I am not very creative at the moment, which means I cannot come up with enough ways to break my code.